Viorellian/viorellian.github.io/README.md

  </style>
 <body>

-<p class= desc10> Hello, my name is Ian and I am 26 years old.
-With 15 years of experience, I love to oil paint.
-I was trained in landscape painting as a kid, when I turned 22 I began studying the human physique and incorporating it into my paintings.
-My inspiration comes from being a long time science fiction fan.
-I also pull inspiration from my dreams.
+<p class= desc10> Hi, my name is Ian.
+26 years old, with 16 years of experience in oil paints.
+I trained in landscape painting as a kid and when I was 22 I studied the human physique.
+My inspiration hails from being a long time science fiction fan (blade runnner, star wars, dune, foundation); In addition, I use music and dreaming to brainstorm the ideas for my paintings, then I apply my acadmeic understanding of composition.
+My favorite artists are Rembrandt, Frank Farzetta and @0011_888 (artist for Umai clothing).
+I enjoy commission requests, I believe they are my forte, so... you know what to do.

 <!-- PURCHASING SECTION -->